jeevanbisht/ConditionalAccessPolicies/api/CAPolicies-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update properties in a preexisting [policy](../resources/ConditionalAccessPolicies.md).
+Update properties in a preexisting [Conditional Access Policy](../resources/ConditionalAccessPolicies.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).